fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 Now, _Friday the 13th: The Final Chapter_ isn’t going to convert anyone who hates the slasher genre.
 But genre fans will appreciate the better-than-average performances and creative kills.
 That is has the most nudity of any entry in the series up to that point, probably doesn’t hurt either.

+[^1]: Is he called Michael Myers or The Shape?

-[^1]: The first four films happen back-to-back, taking place over the course of four days.
+[^2]: The first four films happen back-to-back, taking place over the course of four days.
 Only the first two films actually occurred (at least in part) on Friday the 13th.
 This entry starts the night of Sunday the 15th, and ends on Tuesday the 17th.
 This proves to be something of a problem, however.
 See, one of the characters is out to avenge his dead sister, who Jason killed in the second film.
 This character has all kinds of newspaper clippings about Jason that he’s been compiling since his sister died.
 Except, by the film’s timeline, his sister died less than 48 hours ago.

 [^2]: The _Friday the 13th_ films are far from the only horror movies to do this.
 One of _Alien (1979)_’s best scares comes after the camera lingers on a wall full of posters of nude women.